jamestejada/weekend/README.md

     - `show_name` - yes.....the name of the show in string form
     - `chooser` - desired `Chooser` class (default is `choose.Chooser`)
     - `processor` - desired processing class
+    - `verifier` - The segment length verification class for the show.

 1. Add to a checking class(`./modules/check.py`)
     - The `Check_BASE` class inherits from the `Process_BASE` class allowing `Check_BASE` to use the same class variables and methods for each show class(e.g. `process.Reveal`, `process.This_American_Life`).